-As was summarized at the end of the last section, the restriction to a theory that exclusively resums all Hartree diagrams of the effective theory in Fig.~\ref{fig:effTheory} is not always quantitatively justified.
+As was summarized at the end of the last section, the restriction to a theory that exclusively resums all diagrams of the effective theory in Fig.~\ref{fig:effTheory} is not always quantitatively justified.
 In particular, for current experiments with PCWs \cite{kimble_2014_crystal} the range of the exchange photons is limited due to imperfections in the fabrication that cause rather large losses $\kappa_E$.
 Therefore, in this section we will go one step further and include all diagrams in next-to-leading order.
 In the absence of any other method applicable to the required long chains of atoms far from equilibrium, the purpose of this section will be twofold: On the one hand, it will serve as a verification of the validity of the expansion in $1/L_E$.
 On the other hand, it will improve the accuracy of our predictions as it will in particular allow us to include scattering between polaritons, that is, processes involving momentum transfer.
 In terms of the effective theory in Fig.~\ref{fig:effTheory}, the only modification is the inclusion of the two diagrams in Fig.~\ref{fig:effTheoryAdd}.
-Equivalently, in terms of the original theory including the atomic degrees of freedom, we obtain the Dyson equations shown in Fig.~\ref{fig:Everything}.
+Equivalently, in terms of the original theory including the atomic degrees of freedom, we obtain the Dyson equations shown diagrammatically in Fig.~\ref{fig:Everything}.
 One can identify these self-energies with the full set of self-consistently generated diagrams from the next-to-leading order corrections in $1/L_E$ and $1/L_P$ to the probe-photon propagator shown in Fig.~\ref{fig:1overL}.
 Since at the present order of expansion the form of the Dyson equations as well as the approach to their solution becomes rather involved, we move the corresponding coupled set of equations to Appendix \ref{sec:app_1overLE}, and only present the results next.